Patient Safety

 Evidence-based Clinical Tools

-• Benchmarking and comparative data reports for engaged coalitions and nursing centers
+• Benchmarking and comparative data reports for engaged hospitals, providers and nursing centers

 • Educational resources for clinicians, staff, patients, and residents to help reduce ADEs and achieve the CDC Core Elements of AS